Captain America: Civil War: Cast

 A Sokovian colonel-turned-terrorist who is obsessed with defeating the Avengers.
 Zemo, who goes by multiple names in the film, does not wear his signature mask from the comics.
 Brühl said the version appearing in the film is "loosely connected" to the character from the comics and that was a reason he liked Marvel, as "some of the characters and things they're dealing with always reference to current events so my character is from a different area than you would think."
 Feige described the character as "very much a product of the [Marvel] Cinematic Universe and all that has occurred within that universe up to this point", while Anthony Russo called him "an everyman.
 His approach was: I've seen these guys fight enough to know I can't win.
 But what I can do is figure out ways to undermine them.
 He's emotionally driven and he finds a weak spot."
 Brühl, who was cast due to his German accent, did not feel the role was a stereotype, saying, "It's not a guy who's mean and sinister, but he's actually very clever—a very smart guy who does everything out of a very understandable reason and motivation."
 Brühl also stated that Zemo may re-appear in future MCU films, with Moore adding that, while Zemo has a purpose in this film, it is more to set up a future film.

 Additionally, John Slattery and Kerry Condon reprise their roles as Howard Stark and the voice of F.R.I.D.A.Y. from previous MCU films.
 John Kani appears as T'Chaka, father of T'Challa and ruler of Wakanda; Hope Davis appears as Maria Stark, Tony Stark's mother; Gene Farber appears as Vasily Karpov, the Hydra official who oversaw the Winter Soldier program; and Florence Kasumba portrays Ayo, a member of T'Challa's Dora Milaje.
-Alfre Woodard, who portrays Mariah Dillard in the MCU TV series Luke Cage, briefly appears in the film as Miriam Sharpe, the mother of an American citizen killed in the battle of Sokovia.
+Alfre Woodard, who portrays Mariah Dillard in the MCU television series Luke Cage (2016–2018), briefly appears in the film as Miriam Sharpe, the mother of an American citizen killed in the battle of Sokovia.
 Woodard was suggested for the role by Downey before Marvel Studios learned of her casting in Luke Cage.
 Jim Rash appears as a faculty member at MIT, while Stan Lee makes a cameo appearance as a FedEx deliveryman, and co-director Joe Russo cameos as Theo Broussard, a psychiatrist murdered by Zemo.
-Damion Poitier, who appeared as Thanos in The Avengers before Josh Brolin was cast in that role for subsequent films, appears as one of Rumlow's mercenaries.
+Damion Poitier, who appeared as Thanos in the film The Avengers (2012) before Josh Brolin was cast in that role for subsequent films, appears as one of Rumlow's mercenaries.